-Our guide will pick you up in a comfortable minivan and will assist you in this personalized tour through the idyllic landscapes of the Costa Brava, as you uncover the mysteries and secrets of the most international Catalan painter, Salvador Dalí.
+Our expert local guide will pick you up in a comfortable private vehicle at your Barcelona accommodation and take you on a small group tour through the idyllic landscapes of the Costa Brava.
+This exciting excursion will open your eyes to the mysteries of the famous Catalan painter, Salvador Dalí.

-From Barcelona we head to FIGUERES, a small town near the border with France and one of the three points that make up the so-called 'Dalí triangle'.
-There he was born and spent his childhood Salvador Dalí, the 'crazy' sanest of surrealism.
-Know the streets and corners that marked his early years as well as some of his favorite places he frequented as an adult.
+First, we will head to Figueres, a small town near the border of France.
+As Dalí’s hometown, Figueres is one of the three points that make up the so-called 'Dalí triangle'.
+Stroll through the streets and corners that marked his formative years and discover the artist’s favorite places.

 After the Barcelona Expo of 1888 many of the buildings constructed and destined for the world exposition were now empty.
 One of Barcelona’s own, Lluís Martí-Codolar, decided to donate his private animal collection which included exotic and local animals to the city.
 The town hall destined a director and a veterinary to decided where …Posted on lunes 28th agosto, 2017

 We had the honor of helping Jesse Peterkin with his engagement in Montserrat!
 He chose us as the company to tour him around Montserrat.
 We asked Jesse if he would mind dropping a few words on his engagement day.
 Here he tells us about his experience!Posted on lunes 21st agosto, 2017